llseek - move extended read/write file pointer

 For SEEK_DATA, there are no more data regions past the supplied offset.
 For SEEK_HOLE, there are no more holes past the supplied offset.

-The fildes argument is associated with a pipe or FIFO.
+The fildes argument is associated with a pipe, a FIFO, or a STREAMS device.